gcharest/oss-presentations/using/using.md

 ## Software

->The programs and other operating information used by a## As part of your development process computer. (runtime)
+>The programs and other operating information used by a  computer. (at runtime)

 ------